 Yes, K-6th grade children may be dropped off for school-age programs, and picked up upon completion.
 Children 4th grade and up may “hang out” unattended in the Children’s Department.

 Yes, there are computers your child may use to access the internet and to game.
 Parents may use the internet computers when their children are present.

-There are also AWE learning stations available.
 There is also free public Wi-Fi.

 Yes, food and drinks are allowed in the Children’s Department per staff discretion.
 Food and drinks must be in covered containers and you must clean up after yourself when finished.

 Library cards are issued to Campbell County residents with proof of current, local address and photo ID.
 If these are both on a Driver's License, this is acceptable.

 The first library card is free of charge to county residents.
 A parent/guardian signature is required for children under 18 to obtain a card with normal borrowing privileges.

 Teens ages 14-17 may obtain a special limited card without a parent/guardian signature.
 If a photo ID is not available, and valid contact and identification information can be verified, the teen may still obtain a limited card.